The Mystery of the Bermuda Triangle

 - Compass problems

-- Unusual magnetic anomalies that have been cited in many of the incidents, does exist in the area.
+- Unusual magnetic anomalies that have been cited in many of the incidents does exist in the area.
 However, these type of anomalies exist in other parts as well.
 For example, another line runs from Wisconsin to the Gulf of Mexico where the magnetic and geographical north are both the same.
 Mishaps that occur in the Bermuda Triangle do not occur in these other parts.
 That pretty much rules out magnetic phenomena being the factor.

 Not including the few major episodes that I am about to list, if you were to add up all the minor incidents, you would come up with approximately 140 mysterious disappearances of ships and planes, and approximately 1,000 mysterious disappearances of people.
 So just who and what got sucked into a vortex while traveling in a hurricane to see the Devil at Atlantis?

-- The discovery of the vessel Mary Celeste became a major historical event of the triangle.
+- The discovery of the vessel Mary Celeste has become a major historical event of the triangle.
 On November 5, 1872, the vessel left the New York Harbour carrying a cargo of industrial alcohol.
 Captain Benjamin Spooner Briggs, his wife and two year old daughter, plus eight crew members were on board.
-On December 5, 1872, exactly one month later, another ship found the Mary Celeste abandoned and floating in the Atlantic around Portugal, about 400 miles off it's intended course to Genoa, Italy.
+On December 5, 1872, exactly one month later, another ship found the Mary Celeste abandoned and floating in the Atlantic around Portugal, about 400 miles off its intended course to Genoa, Italy.
 Not a single crew member was in sight on the ship nor any clues as to where they were or what may have happened to them.
 The lifeboat was missing, which could possibly indicate that they themselves abandoned the ship during a storm.
 But what is interesting is that even though the ship was not found in the triangle per say, (it could have floated), no one was ever found.
-Ever.
+Ever!

 - In 1918, the USS Cyclops left Barbados on March 4th heading for Baltimore, MD.
 It never made it, and all 309 members were never found.